nahammervold/react-boilerplate/README.md

 2. [Webpack](https://webpack.js.org/) (should be installed globally) used for packaging up the React code

+3. [Docker](https://www.docker.com/get-docker) used to encapsulate application in a predictable environment

-3. (Optional) [Make](https://www.gnu.org/software/make/manual/make.html) contains all the commands for development/release that could be ran with make
+4. (Optional) [Make](https://www.gnu.org/software/make/manual/make.html) contains all the commands for development/release that could be ran with make

 ## Usage